AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Utsushiyo  (現し世, </br> 'The Manifest World')

 The world of the real and tangible, of the living and breathing, of ink and blood.
 Considered to be the locus around which all other Realms pivot.
 Alongside Sumiriku and the lands beyond, the twin suns, Hikariōna (光嫗, 'Light Mother') and Ikariōna (怒り嫗, 'Rage Mother'), as well as the moon, Eisei (衛星, 'Satellite'), are considered part of Utsushiyo.
-The primary species of Sumiriku all dwell here, as well as a number of Kami, of all types and varieties.
-This realm contains the majority of shrines for prayer to the Kami, which can be found by the presence of bright red Torii gates.
-In the present day the appreciation of this great landscape has diminished, as Utsushiyo has just become a battlefield for the Shattered States War.
+The primary species of Sumiriku all dwell here.
+Many of the Kami, of all types and varieties, dwell within Utsushiyo's parallel spirit plane; the heightened presence of this plane is often marked by shrines and Torii gates.
+In the present day the appreciation of this great landscape has diminished, as Utsushiyo has just become a battlefield for the nation-wide War.

 {{pageNumber,auto}}
 {{footnote PART 1 | HISTORY AND RELIGION}}